sparkflows/sparkflows-docs/docs/user-guide/data-exploration/data-exploration.rst

    * - ColumnsCardinality
      - Distribution of categorical data.
 Calculates the count of records for each unique value for the column specified
    * - Correlation
-     - calculates the correlation between two series of data
+     - Computes and displays the correlation between two series of data
    * - CrossTab
      - Displays distribution of data for all combination of Categorical data series
    * - DistinctValuesInColumn